Aberdeen, Maryland: Board of commissioners

-In 1992, the Town of Aberdeen revised the Charter and became the City of Aberdeen with an Elected Mayor.
+In 1992, the Town of Aberdeen revised its charter and became the City of Aberdeen with an elected mayor.

 The first mayor of the City of Aberdeen was Ruth Elliot.
 The second mayor was Doug Wilson, and Fred Simmons was elected mayor in 2005.
 Michael Bennett served as mayor from 2007 to 2015.
-In 2015, Patrick McGrady was elected Mayor of Aberdeen and is currently serving a 4-year term.
+In 2015, Patrick McGrady was elected mayor of Aberdeen and is currently serving a four-year term.

 As a city

 In 1992, Aberdeen was incorporated as a city.

 2018 shooting

-On September 20, 2018, 26-year-old Snochia Moseley opened fire at a Rite Aid she temporarily worked at.
-She killed three people and injured three others before turning the gun on herself.
+On September 20, 2018, 26-year-old Snochia Moseley opened fire at a Rite Aid warehouse where he temporarily worked.
+He killed three people and injured three others before turning the gun on himself.

 Geography

 According to the United States Census Bureau, the city has a total area of 6.81 sqmi, of which, 6.80 sqmi is land and 0.01 sqmi is water.

 The city of Aberdeen is located at the north end of Upper Chesapeake Bay.